 The deferred portion of the annual variable compensation, which may represent 40 to 60% of the total, is awarded in the form of instruments backed by the Crédit Agricole S.A. share price, the award of which is contingent on the achievement of three performance objectives:

-- The intrinsic financial performance of Crédit Agricole S.A., defined as the growth of Crédit Agricole S.A.'s operating income; - The relative performance of the Crédit Agricole S.A. share compared to a composite index of European banks;
+- The intrinsic economic performance of Crédit Agricole S.A.; - The stock market performance of the Crédit Agricole S.A.; - The societal and environmental performance of Crédit Agricole S.A.